 But customer service (CX) is of paramount importance for any company, and your value proposition should be tailored accordingly.

-In this post, we aim to explain what a value proposition is, and why it should be CX centric.
+In this blog, we aim to explain what a value proposition is, and why it should be CX centric.

 What Is a Value Proposition?